-With children and young people relying on their tech at home for learning and entertainment during lockdown, it remains vital to keep conversations about online safety going and raise awareness of reporting routes if something goes wrong.
+With children and young people relying on their technology more and more at home for learning and entertainment , it remains vital to keep conversations about online safety going and raise awareness of reporting routes if something goes wrong.
 Thinkunknow offer advice and support in ensuring students are ket safe whilst online.
 You can view their website here.

 What are we doing at St Albans Girls' School to keep students safe?

-- Comprehensive PSHCE programme that regularly addresses e-safety
+- Comprehensive PSHE programme that regularly addresses e-safety

 - Regular awareness in ICT/Computing lessons